 Bernard: Absolutely not.
 The best part of my day was getting out of there.
 The only job I liked was the last regular job I held, refinishing pianos.
 I ended up working there for almost 2 years after the Peech Boys had some troubles.
 I was good at it.
 My friends would send their guitars over for me to refinish.
 That was a cool job, even though I still wished I was in the studio and on stage, making music.

 Bernard: Yes.
-I was at that job, refinishing a 7 foot Bosendorfer piano when the news that John Lennon had died came over the radio.
+As a matter of fact, I was at that job refinishing a 7 foot Bosendorfer piano when the news that John Lennon had died came over the radio.

-RF: Your function with the Stones is usually referred to as ‘background singer’, but you’re a percussionist on stage as well, and that factors into a lot of Stones songs.
+Robert: Your function with the Stones is usually referred to as ‘background singer’, but you’re a percussionist on stage as well, which is called for in a lot of Stones songs.
 Word is that you can play a bunch of instruments, but I’ve never seen you perform with one.

-RF: [laughs] I can definitely see you rocking the upright.
+Robert: I can see you rocking the upright.

 Bernard: I played it for awhile and moved on to trombone, but eventually realized that my vocals were a lot better than my trombone playing.
 I said, “Bernard, you need to concentrate on singing.”

-RF: You said that you let the real players play.
-On your own projects, those players include names like Slash, Chuck D, Steve Lukather (of Toto), members of Living Colour and even Ronnie (Wood), among many others.
-Most of these people are your friends.
+Robert: You said that you let the real players play.
+On your own projects, the guitar players alone include names like Slash, Steve Lukather of Toto, Living Colour’s Vernon Reid and Ronnie Wood, among many others.
+These people are your friends.
 You seem like one of those musicians who prefer to have people around.

-Bernard: Yes, absolutely.
-I enjoy the energy of other people.
+Bernard: Absolutely.
+I definitely enjoy the energy of other people.
 Also, I don’t know it all, and everything that I come up with is not great.
 I might have an idea, but someone else could have a better idea.

 Bernard: You had to bring that one up didn’t you? [laughs]